NathanWong1106/NoodleBot-Public-Version/README.md

 ```sh
 npm init
 ```
-3. To start up the bot, run by in the terminal with:
+3. To start up the bot, run the following in the terminal:
 ```sh
 node bot.js
 ```